HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 - Another application is listening on port 80
 - The load-balancer or any other active filter blocks the request
 - Wrong DNS entry for requested host name (either internal or external)
+- IPv4 and IPv4 DNS entries but Domino is only configured for IPv4

+### Querying IPv6 vs IPv4

+In case you have IPv6 address DNS entries for your hostname, you have to verify that also the IPv6 address can be reply to the challenge request.
+When testing connectivity for IPv6 make sure the environment you are using to test the remote connection via curl also supports IPv6.

+Curl has specify parameters to either query the IPv4 ( -4 ) or IPv6 address ( -6 )
+Make sure your Domino server can resolve those DNS names accrodingly.
+Let's Encrypt will check the challenge based on the DNS entries.
+And also leverages multi point checks.
+So you will see requests from different servers and have to make sure the reply is always the valid challenge reply requested.

 ### ACME test challenge DXL File